 Over the last 12 months we have made significant progress across a number of our Corporate Responsibility 2020 commitments.
-Two key highlights are the increase in the number of employment opportunities for Indigenous Australians, and our pay parity project where our goal is to achieve equal pay for equal work by 2020 with a step change improvement by end of 2017.
+Two key highlights are achieving Gold Tier status in the Australian Workplace Equality Index for LGBTI Inclusion two years ahead of schedule, and the increase in the number of employment opportunities for Indigenous Australians, with 1,875 Indigenous team members commencing employment through our Resourcing the Future program.

-The Diversity Policy and Corporate Responsibility 2020 commitments are available on the Company's website at www.woolworthsgroup.com.au under the tab Community and Responsibility/Corporate Responsibility Strategy.
+The Diversity Policy and Corporate Responsibility 2020 commitments are available on the Company's website at www.woolworthsgroup.com.au under the tabs About Us/Corporate Governance, and Sustainability.